NOA-ReACT/PollyXT-SCC-Pipelines/docs/convert-scc.rst

 * :code:`--interval=`: Set the interval (in minutes), in which to split PollyXT files.
 * :code:`--no-radiosonde`: Do not create sounding files
 * :code:`--no-calibration`: Do not create calibration files
+* :code:`--start-time`: Manually set the start time for the first output file (in HH:MM format).
+Useful for starting your output at an offset, for example 09:30.

 The files are by default split in 1 hour files when they are converted to SCC files.